The Lost Tribe (1985 film): Plot

 Anthropologist Max Scarry (John Bach) vanishes while researching the reclusive Huwera Maori tribe on a remote Fjordland island.
-Authorities suspect foul play when they discover a murdered woman at his isolated retreat—leading them to accuse Max of murder imdb.com+9en.wikipedia.org+9hanwayfilms.com+9.
+Authorities suspect foul play when they discover a murdered woman and witnesses identify someone fitting his description as the last person she was seen with.

-Max’s partner, Ruth Scarry (Darien Takle), teams up with his twin brother, Edward Scarry (also John Bach), to unravel the mystery.
-While Edward remains under suspicion, Ruth convinces him to voyage to the eerie island.
+Max’s partner, Ruth Scarry (Darien Takle), teams up with his identical twin brother, Edward Scarry (also John Bach), to unravel the mystery.
+The police become suspicious of Edward but allow him to voyage to the eerie island, where he stays in Max's cabin.

-Upon arrival, the couple endures a series of supernatural occurrences: disembodied voices, unsettling tribal symbols, and aggressive attempts by the island’s inhabitants to deter them—suggesting a fiercely guarded secret harboring deep spiritual power.
+The night after their arrival, the couple endures a series of supernatural occurrences: disembodied voices, unsettling tribal symbols, and aggressive attempts by the island’s inhabitants to deter them—suggesting a fiercely guarded secret harboring deep spiritual power.
 Their paranoia escalates as Edward begins to unravel, his grip on reality slipping in the oppressive isolation.

-As tension peaks, Ruth witnesses Edward exhibiting physical and behavioral signs of Max’s personality.
-During a nightmarish Huwera Maori ritual, it appears Max’s spirit—or possibly the tribe’s curse—takes temporary control of Edward’s body.
+Ruth retreats to the mainland on the following day, but Edward stays, still searching for his brother.
+She stays in a hotel on the mainland with her young daughter, who has visions of what's happening on the island.
+Edward's mental state continues to deteriorate, destroying a dig site and burning documenting Max's findings.

-In the end, Edward is left profoundly altered, his fate ambiguous.
-The island’s mysteries—and the true nature of the tribe’s supernatural presence—remain unresolved, leaving Ruth with haunting uncertainties and no clear resolution.
+During the night a disheveled Max emerges from a hidden entrance in the cabin and confronts Edward.
+They get into a fight, with Edward shooting him, although it seemingly has no effect.
+Max then strangles his brother to death, displaying his corpse in an underground shrine.
+In the morning he returns to the mainland under the identity of Edward, fooling the police and boat captain, although not his wife and child.